 Nothing can beat bed.
 Rest and sleep.
 Years ago, when I was travelling round the world I dreamt of a king size bed with crispy white sheets, full of pillows, pure wool mattress topper (thank you Andrea!).
 Falling into bed is always pure pleasure.
 Adrianna Huffington talks relentlessly about it, because without rest our cellular frames can’t function.
 So many of us are sleep deprived and we don’t recognise it.
 It improves our health, our memory, our moods, our immunity.
 To sleep without an alarm feels luxurious, yet that should be natural.
 We should wake when our body has had enough.
 I don’t think it’s about hours or numbers, but about what individual body’s require.

-I gave up alcohol 3 months ago (that’s a whole other blog), and I slept 10 hours a night in the early days.
-My body was taking full advantage of winding down.
+I can easily sleep for 10 hours a night.
+My body takes full advantage of winding down.
 Of not being controlled by anything else.
 Switching off the mind helps, not always easy I know, but with phones off, no TV in the room, windows open, fresh air passing my face, and a mindset of letting go of the day, it all helps.
 My body feels better.
 My mind feels clearer.
 I feel more alive.